Nikita177/pytestDemo1/README.md

 pip install allure-pytest or pip install pytest-allure-adaptor

 How to configure jenkins
-Manage Jenkins -> Manage Plugins -> Python and Allure Also add Allure commandline path in Global Tools Configuration
+Manage Jenkins -> Manage Plugins -> Python and Allure Also add Allure comma ndline path in Global Tools Configuration

 How to setup PyCharm
 Install plugins in Pycharm explicitly for pytest, selenium and allure